mitsuba-renderer/drjit/docs/general.rst

 Limitations
 ^^^^^^^^^^^

-You may not use Dr.Jit types as dictionary keys.
+You may not use Dr.Jit types as *keys* of a dictionary occurring within a PyTree.
 Furthermore, PyTrees may not contain cycles.
 For example, the following data structure will cause PyTree-compatible operations to fail with a ``RecursionError``.

 .. code-block:: python

    x = []
    x.append(x)

+Finally, Dr.Jit automatically traverses tuples, lists, and dictionaries, but it does not traverse subclasses of basic containers and other generalized sequences or mappings.

 Custom types
 ^^^^^^^^^^^^